All instructors are experts in their field and have real-world, practical experience.

 Ida K Chen, Esq., The Honorable Judge, Court of Common Pleas, First Judicial District, Pennsylvania, became the first Asian American female to serve as a judge in the Commonwealth of Pennsylvania.
 Formerly, she was a senior trial attorney for the EEOC and commissioner for the Philadelphia Commission on Human Relations.
 Judge Chen chaired the Ethics Committee of the 21st Century Review Forum for the City of Philadelphia.
 Currently, Judge Chen is a member of the Interbranch Commission for Gender, Racial & Ethnic Fairness which promotes the equal application of the law for all citizens of the Commonwealth of Pennsylvania.
 She is an adjunct professor at Temple University's School of Law.

 David Ciliberto, Founder, David Ciliberto Enterprises, is an independent human resources consultant with over 20 years of experience in human resources.
-Mr. Ciliberto focuses on diversity and inclusion, learning and development, and management coaching.
-He has held roles at financial services firms including The Prudential, American Express, UBS, Credit Suisse and most recently HSBC, where he designed, developed, and delivered an array of professional skills training courses.
-Additionally, Mr. Ciliberto has worked with Lee Hecht Harrison as an outplacement counselor, and coaches private clients who are in career transition.
+Mr. Ciliberto focuses on diversity and inclusion, learning and development, management coaching and career transition.
+He has held roles at financial services firms including UBS, Credit Suisse, HSBC, The Prudential and American Express.
+Additionally, Mr. Ciliberto has consulted with and has done speaking engagements for ION Media, The Howard Center, VT., CUNY, Montclair State University and Jennifer Brown Consulting.
+In addition to his Adjunct Instructor role at Cornell ILR, he works part time at Partners International as the SVP of Client Services and Career Transition.

 Robin A. Crawford, CCDP/AP, independent consultant and adjunct instructor for Cornell University ILR.
 Robin consults with, and teaches organizational leaders from across the US to incorporate Diversity and Inclusion in the talent management, business and change management process with the use of, business case development, communications plans, community outreach, and scorecard measurements and assessments.
 Robin served as the first ever Director of Diversity, EEO and Affirmative Action for WellPoint Health Networks; the second largest managed health care organization in America.
 While at WellPoint, she developed the company's strategic diversity management plan and executed company-wide initiatives throughout 90 offices.
 She was recognized with creating a successful business case, designing a diversity internet site, customizing and implementing company-wide training, diversity branding, recruiting and public relations strategy.
 Robin's efforts attributed to several external awards including the Catalyst Award for Managerial Women, honorable mention from DiversityInc and personal mention in Black Enterprise for the organization.